TNolan01/weather/README.md

 #### **JavaScript**

 <h4 id="getWeather" style="color: orange; font-weight: bold">getWeather.js</h4>
-<p>With this script I am fetching JSON data relating to current weather conditions.
-I am creating variables for the particular data I require and returning these elements to the html with **document.getElementById**.</p>
+With this script I am fetching JSON data relating to current weather conditions.
+I am creating variables for the particular data I require and returning these elements to the html with **document.getElementById**.
 <p>I also convert the degree value of the wind direction into a cardinal position, primarily as the cardinal position will have more relevance to most people.
-Cardinal positions also read more clearly.</p>
+Cardinal positions also read more clearly.
+This is a simple code which I got from Stack Overflow.</p>
 <p>There is a line of code here for the pop up/alert box to tell the user where the geographic location of the weather station and so the area for which the data is most relevant.</p>

 <h4 id="getHistory" style="color: orange; font-weight: bold">getHistory.js</h4>